Kallias254/isp-final/ai-docs/02_crm_and_sales_module.md

 ### Lead Conversion:

-1. A Sales Agent changes a Lead's status to Converted.
+1. A Sales Agent changes a Lead's status to `Converted`.
-2. A Payload afterChange hook triggers.
+2. A Payload `afterChange` hook triggers.
-3. The hook creates a new Subscriber record in the Billing module.
+3. The hook creates a new `Subscriber` record.
+If `preferredPlan` and `preferredBillingCycle` exist on the lead, they are copied to the new subscriber.
-4. It sets the new subscriber's status to Pending Installation.
+4. The new subscriber's status is set to `Pending Installation`.
-5. It publishes a subscriber.created event for other modules to consume.
+5. A `New Installation` work order is automatically created for the subscriber.
-6. If the lead was from a partner, it increments the referralCount on the Partner's record.
+6. If the lead was from a partner, the hook increments the `referralCount` on the Partner's record.